Josckar/final-project-Josckar-Render/README.md

 5. as a user, I can view all my scheduled appointments

 ## Research Topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

 * (6 points) Use React.js as a frontend framework
 * (1 points) Use Calendly API for appointment scheduling